steven-exarcos/pass-documentation/developer-documentation/data-loaders/grant-loader.md

 4. Data Ingestion:

-- The processed grant data is passed to the `PassUpdater`, which extends `AbstractDefaultPassUpdater`.
+- The processed grant data is passed to the `JhuPassUpdater`, which extends `AbstractDefaultPassUpdater`.
-- The `PassUpdater` creates or updates PASS objects (grants, users, funders) in the PASS repository.
+- The `JhuPassUpdater` updates PASS objects (grants, users, funders) in the PASS repository.
-- The `PassUpdater` interacts with the PassClient to perform the actual create and update operations.
+- The `JhuPassUpdater` interacts with the PassClient to perform the actual create and update operations.

 5. Error Handling:

-- Any exceptions during the data retrieval or ingestion process are handled by `GrantDataException`.
+- Exceptions specific to the data retrieval or ingestion are handled by `GrantDataException`.
 - Errors are logged, and appropriate messages are reported to the CLI user via `PassCliException`.

 6. Statistics Tracking:

 - The `PassUpdateStatistics` class tracks the number of grants, funders, and users created or updated.
-- Statistics are updated in the `PassUpdater` and can be reset or reported as needed.
+- Statistics are updated in the `PassUpdater` and can be reset or reported.

 ## Next Step / Institution Configuration